 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-Mr. Speaker, I do apologize for not knowing the exact year, but I do know that each of the mine sites have their life cycles.
-For Agnico Eagle, they've been very active, not just mining the ones that they do know.
+I do apologize for not knowing the exact year, but I do know that each of the mine sites have their lifecycles.
+For Agnico Eagle, they have been very active, not just mining the ones that they do know.
 They are continually looking for more through that area and through other regions.
 They are a very proactive mine and I'm confident that they will continue to do some wonderful work within our territory.
 Thank you, Mr. Speaker.